-The Waco mammoth site was discovered in the spring of 1978 by Paul Barron and Eddie Bufkin, who were looking for arrowheads and fossils along the Bosque River.
+The Waco mammoth site was discovered along the Bosque River in the spring of 1978 by Paul Barron and Eddie Bufkin [tweaked the circumstances slightly; 2020-8-19].
 They contacted Baylor University, which conducted a series of digs over the next two decades.
 The excavation site is compact, occupying about 5 acres.
 Bones of approximately two dozen Columbian mammoths have been found here to date, along with remains of tortoises, alligators, a saber-toothed cat, a camel, an antelope, and an undetermined mammal.
 Study of the sediments of the site and the stable isotopes of the bones (the stable isotopes of elements like carbon and oxygen can help show if a collection of animals were living in the same area or came from different places) indicate that there are at least three events recorded at the site: one mass death that claimed at least 19 mammoths and the camel, then an event that claimed the feline and the undetermined mammal, and most recently an event that killed a bull mammoth, an adult female mammoth, and a juvenile.
 It's a good bet that all three events are related to periodic flooding in the narrow channels of the river system.
 Mammoth bone has also been found in cores at a level below the major discoveries.
 The largest and oldest event occurred between 73,000 and 58,000 years ago, and the most recent about 15,000 years later.
 The group of 19 has been interpreted as a "nursery herd" of mothers and juveniles.

 |A view of part of the site as it was being excavated, borrowed from Chapter Two of the NPS's "Waco Mammoth Site: Special Resource Study/Environmental Assessment".|

 |Mammoth bones in situ at the monument (photo Larry D. Moore CC BY-SA 3.0)|